Qbizinc/qbiz-wiki/technology/Tools/technology.md

 ### Important Notes
 - Depending on the age of your OS, your version of Maven may be too old to run pull the dependencies with the provided `pom.xml`.
 - The instructions are insufficent for Maven newbies to run without needing to google the solution.
 Use `cd aws-glue-libs; mvn install dependency:copy-dependencies`.
+- Glue v3, designed to work with Spark v3.x, is designed to run on Amazon Linux.
+I had issues installing it on Ubuntu, but there are so many things than can go wrong, I may have made some error.
+- Glue v2 requires Python 3.7.x, which seems to use standard Apache Spark.